rahul112kapoor/magneto-python-aria-1/README.md

 	- New code working well.

 - Improvements in Dockerfile.
         - Before Deploy edit Dockerfile.
 To know what you have to edit ask in Telegram Group: [Linux Repositories](https://t.me/linux_repo)

+- You have to change Deploy Button link with your forked Repo Link.
+        - For help Ask in Telegram Group: [Linux Repositories](http://t.me/linux_repo)

 ## About Mega.nz links Mirroring:
 As you know mega.nz links mirroring is on Development Stage.
 So there are a lot of bugs.
 Bot can crash and Restart it self automatically.
 Do mega.nz Mirroring at your own risk.